curtispuetz/pypp-docs/docs/external_libraries/introduction.md

 ### If you can integrate the C++ library just through a CMakeLists.txt file

-If you want to integrate an existing C++ library that can be integrated to a C++ project just through a CMakeLists.txt file, it is even easier to do.
+If you want to integrate an existing C++ library that can be integrated to a C++ project just through a CMakeLists.txt file (e.g. with `FetchContent`), it is even easier to do.
 You can add to your Py++ library a `cmake_lists.json` file which tells the Py++ transpiler for projects that have your library installed what should be added to the generated CMakeLists.txt file.
 Its best to look at the [OpenGL example](opengl_example.md#cmake_listsjson) to see how that works.

-### Ensuring the Py++ transpiler knowns how to transpile code from your Py++ library
+### Ensuring the Py++ transpiler knows how to transpile code from your Py++ library

 There is, of course, another step in the process of integrating an existing C++ library.
 If you define for your library the API